Students Praise Young Teachers

 Key'Ara Walker

-Ms. Renea Urbaniak, a new teacher who came to Socastee right after graduating from Coastal Carolina, talks with her math students.
+Ms. Renea Urbaniak, who is in her second year teaching at Socastee right after graduating from Coastal Carolina, talks with her math students.

 Socastee has three new teachers this year who started teaching straight out of college.